elastic/connectors/tests/sources/fixtures/README.md

 - load -- loads data in the backend
 - remove -- removes random data in the backend
 - setup -- called before the docker is started
-- teardown -- called after the docker has been teared down
+- teardown -- called after the docker has been torn down

 requirements.txt
 ================